-- The Postsecondary Adult Vocational certificate program in Correctional Officer on page 126 and the Postsecondary Adult Vocational certificate program in Florida Law Enforcement Academy on page 127 are approved by the Florida Department of Law Enforcement Criminal Justice Standards and Training Commission, P.O.
-Box 1489, Tallahassee, FL 32302-1489, telephone 850-410-8600. - The Associate in Science degree in Fire Science Technology on page 113 is approved by the State of Florida, Division of State Fire Marshal Bureau of Fire Standards and Training Florida State Fire College, 11655 NW Gainesville Road, Ocala, FL 34482-1436, telephone 352-369-2800.
+The Postsecondary Adult Vocational certificate program in Correctional Officer on page 130 and the Postsecondary Adult Vocational certificate program in Florida Law Enforcement Academy on page 131 are approved by the Florida Department of Law Enforcement Criminal Justice Standards and Training Commission, P.O.
+Box 1489, Tallahassee, FL 32302-1489, telephone 850-410-8600.